qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   }
 ```

-Some problem can be with setting the event handler, as dataGrid's View can be initialized with some delay.
-We solved this problem with a cascade of four methods.
+Some issues may arise with event handling, as the dataGrid view may take some time to initialize.
+We solved this problem using a cascade of three methods.

-Static DataGridPropertyChanged method is declared as DataGrid property changed callback.
+1. Static DataGridPropertyChanged method is declared as DataGrid property changed callback.
 ```csharp
   private static void DataGridPropertyChanged(DependencyObject d, DependencyPropertyChangedEventArgs e) {